deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14470/index.md

 ---
 title: "How Do Training Methods Influence the Utilization of Vision Models?"
-summary: "Training methods dramatically alter which neural network layers are crucial for decision-making, revealing how different training strategies impact model efficiency and functionality."
+summary: "Training methods dramatically alter which parts of a vision model are actually used for decisions, revealing surprising variations in layer importance across different training techniques."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-18", "🤗 24-10-21"]
 showSummary: true